Dynamic Ideas 4 Life

 Last night I finally tried my hand at making Peppermint Tea.
 Something I need to work on I think to try and make a more potent brew.
 Maybe will try brewing alongside my Chinese Black Pu’er Tea with a bit of Ginger and Honey.

-I am not to keen on the idea of dandelion tea though I don’t think, or the birch bark tea but all in good time.
+Although, I am not to keen on the idea of dandelion tea though I don’t think, or the birch bark tea but all in good time.
 The Bergamot one seems like a not too crazy idea though – I might give that a try as well.

 All, I will say to people, and I should have written this at the top really – be careful with which plants you pick!
 If you pick the wrong one’s they could be poisonous.
-Also, another problem can be if these wild plants have been sprayed with anything such as weed killer.
-Look for healthy-looking plants in places like meadows etc.

 Anxiety and Depression best ways to lower blood sugar BiOptimizers blood pressure supplements blood sugar support supplements Digestive Enzymes Supplement digital products Dr Sam Robbins Exercise Gut Health Healthy Living heart health HFL how to lower blood sugar levels How To Lower Cholesterol insulin resistance joint health supplement Keto keto dieting Keto Diet Weight Loss leaky gut supplements leptin resistance list Magnesium deficiency Matt Gallant mental health multivitamins Nootropics nutrient supplements Probiotics Probiotic Supplements Prostate Health proteolytic enzymes reverse type 2 diabetes stress and anxiety stress relief Tinnitus vitabalance vitapost Wade Lightheart weight loss articles weight loss diet plans weight loss product reviews weight loss supplements weight loss tea